Tyler Pasher: Houston Dynamo

 On 14 January 2021, Pasher returned to Major League Soccer, signing with the Houston Dynamo.
 He made his Dynamo debut in their season-opening 2–1 victory against the San Jose Earthquakes on 17 April, getting an assist on Maxi Urruti's game-winning goal.
 In Pasher's third game with the Dynamo on 1 May, he scored his first goal for the club, netting the equalizer in a 1–1 draw with Los Angeles FC.
 He missed the next 3 games due to a hip injury.
 On 4 August, Pasher scored in a 3–2 loss to Austin FC, but left the game in the first half due to an ankle injury.
 He missed Houston's next 4 games.
 Pasher returned and played in the Dynamo's next 2 games before suffering another injury, keeping him out for 4 games.
 Pasher ended the season with 4 goals and 3 assists in 19 appearances.
 He was hampered by injuries for the back half of the season, making 9 appearances, just 1 of them a start, and picking up no goals or assists over the final 17 games.
 It was a disappointing season for the Dynamo as a team, finishing bottom of the Western Conference, failing to qualify for the playoffs.
 In December 2021, Houston picked up Pasher's contract option, keeping him at the club through the 2022 MLS season.

 On 19 March 2022 Pasher scored in the 90th minute to give Houston a 1–1 draw against the Colorado Rapids.
 He ended his second season in Houston with 2 goals and 1 assist in 17 MLS appearances, plus 3 Open Cup appearances.
 On 5 August Pasher was waived by Houston.

 New York Red Bulls

 On 10 August 2022, Pasher signed with the New York Red Bulls.
 He was released on 2 September, having failed to make an appearance.

 Birmingham Legion

 On 12 December 2022, it was announced that Pasher had signed with USL Championship side Birmingham Legion from the 2023 season.
+Pasher made his debut for Birmingham in a 1-1 draw at home to the Pittsburgh Riverhounds on March 11.
+Pasher scored his first goal for the club on March 17, netting two goals on either side of half-time in a 3-2 home victory over FC Tulsa.
+Pasher also featured for Birmingham as they progressed to the quarterfinals of the 2023 Lamar Hunt U.S. Open Cup before losing 1-0 to Inter Miami CF. Pasher ended the 2023 season with 5 goals and 3 assists in 25 appearances, including 16 league starts.
+Pasher played in both of Birmingham's 2023 USL Championship Playoffs matches, including a 3-0 conference quarterfinal victory over the Tampa Bay Rowdies and the 2-1 conference semifinal defeat to the Charleston Battery.